akaboyo/portfolio-profile/README.md

 -	Collaborated with cross-functional teams to optimize operational workflows, reducing budget deficits by 15% for five(05) years consecutively.
 -	Analyzed monthly revenue and expenditure returns , providing actionable insights to senior management for business decision-making and budget planning.
 -	Prepared monthly Cash-Books and Bank Reconciliation Statements resulting in timely update of financial records and achieving monthly KPIs.
--	Automated the process of staff expenses verification leading to fraud detection of $10,000.
+-	Automated the process of staff expenses verification leading to fraud detection of about $10,000.
 -	Collaborated with Tax Consultants for processing of Tax returns (Staff PAYE, WHT) to avoid regulatory penalties.